natenka/pyneng-book-en/docs/source/book/01_intro/virtualenv.rst

 Virtual environments:

 -  Allow different projects to be isolated from each other
 -  Packages that are needed by different projects are in different places - for example, if one project requires 1.0 package and another project requires the same package but version 3.1, they will not interfere with each other
 -  Packages that are installed in virtual environments do not impact on global packages

 .. note::
     Python has several options for creating virtual environments.
 You can use any of them.
-To start with, you can use virtualenvwrapper and then eventually you can figure out which options are still available.
+To start with, you can use virtualenvwrapper and then eventually you can figure out which option you prefer.

 virtualenvwrapper